suhascv/notes-react-redux/README.md

 # NotesApp
-A simple react-redux app with persistant to add and display notes with title and description.
+A simple react-redux app with persistant storage to add and display notes with title and description.

 # Getting Started with Create React App